xytovl/steam-runtime-tools/docs/steam-compat-tool-interface.md

         as a layer over a `container-runtime`
         (see [Steam Linux Runtime 1.0 (scout)][scout-on-soldier])

+* `filter_exclusive_priority`:

+    A positive integer indicating that this tool is mutually exclusive with other similar tools.
+    Compatibility tools that have this field are put together in a group, and when the Steam user interface shows users various options for running games, only the one that has the highest priority in the group is offered.
+    Larger positive numbers are interpreted as higher-priority.
+    This allows Steam to offer only "Steam Linux Runtime 1.0 (scout)" for historical native Linux games (which require/assume the scout ABI), while keeping later SLR branches available internally.
+    Games' metadata can override this field to select a different compatibility tool as higher-priority: for example, when configuring a game that requires "Steam Linux Runtime 3.0 (sniper)", the priority for SLR 3.0 is raised higher than SLR 1.0 so that it will take precedence, resulting in SLR 3.0 being offered in the Steam UI and SLR 1.0 being hidden.

 * `require_tool_appid`:

     If set, this compatibility tool needs to be wrapped in another